 However, these items were offset by start-up the costs and higher levels of operating expenses in the new ports, as well as impairment charge of $38.1 million against the subsidiary in Argentina and a $0.9 million insurance settlement claim in Gdynia, Poland, the firm said.

 Without these non-recurring items, net income would have been flat at $172.6 million, it said.
+There are several other aspects of insurance that you might want to learn about.
+You can also see more about Leuter Insurance Group and find more details on their website.

 18% increase in volume